a-r-d/a-r-d.github.io/_posts/2025-03-08-making-the-product-sing.markdown

 LLM's can help with everything: we deal in abstractions using text.
 LLM's are the golden hammer.

-## Employing engineers going forward.
+## Employing engineers in this new paradigm.

-I'm not sure I ever want another technical employee for a long time.
+Ideally I would like to never be forced to hire another technical employee.
+Every employee is a communications channel that comes with it's own problems.
+The goal is to have as few of them as possible, and every additional employee reduces coherence and weakens the centralized vision.
+It's an interfacing issue between my brain, my vision, the customers and the product as it is.

-At some point (fingers crossed) yes we will have so much business we will get overwhelmed but what will a technical employee do for me?
+At some point (fingers crossed) yes we will have so much business we will get overwhelmed.
+But is there a better way to deal with this?

 My preference would be for the AI agents to get much better and my job becomes 100% planning, design, and code review.
+Eventually my entire job should be tuning the context that goes into the agents and distilling the output of activity in the application and conversations from customers.

-After all, the only thing that matters is making the customer happy and coming back for more.
+I will continue to have so much more context than any employee or AI agent will ever have.
+Or perhaps, different and insightful context that only a human can have.
+As long as my customers are humans my job should be to take human intuition and feedback and put them into the context of my AI agents.

-Who is better aligned to do that than myself, Bryan, and Claude Sonnet-3.7-thinking???
+Is that what building looks like in the future?